 - Students concentrate in Industrial Organization, Competition Policy, and Regulatory Economics or Labor Economics

-- The department is home to the Journal of Transport Economics and Policy and the administrative office of the Industrial Organization Society
+- The department is home to the administrative office of the Industrial Organization Society

 Our graduates pursue careers within academia and beyond.